From The Neolithic To The Sea::A Journey From The Past To The Present

 Rutlands Arms

-The north-western part of the county of Rutland was recorded as Rutland, a detached part of Nottinghamshire, in the Domesday Book; the south-eastern part as the wapentake of Wicelsea in Northamptonshire.
-It was first mentioned as a separate county in 1159, but as late as the 14th century it was referred to as the 'Soke of Rutland'.
-The office of High Sheriff of Rutland was instituted in 1129, and there has been a Lord Lieutenant of Rutland since at least 1559.
+The north-western part of the county of Rutland was recorded as Rutland, a detached part of Nottinghamshire, in the Domesday Book.
 In 1584 Uppingham School, one of the earliest "public" but actually private schools of England, was founded in Rutland with a hospital, or almshouse, by Archdeacon Robert Johnson.
 The original 1584 Schoolroom still exists in Uppingham churchyard.
 The original hospital building is now incorporated in the School Library.
 The first recorded Uppingham schoolboy was Henry Ferne from York, who was Chaplain to Charles I.

 In the 1970s, the creation of Empingham Reservoir, usually known as Rutland Water, flooded a large section of the county.
 By surface area it is the largest reservoir in England, but by capacity it is exceeded by Kielder Water.